night-lights/hidden-galaxy/README.md

 # Hidden Galaxy

-> *Every codebase is a universe.
+> *Every codebase is a galaxy.
 Dependencies are gravitational relationships.
 Packages are celestial bodies.*

 **Hidden Galaxy** is a 3D interactive visualization of code dependencies as a cosmic solar system.
 Explore npm packages and GitHub repositories as glowing spheres floating in space, connected by light trails that reveal the invisible architecture holding software together.